-In time, I would like to focus more on Levi.
-But for the moment, I am choosing to present at this website two old reviews of books I wrote for Amazon years ago.
+In time, I would like to focus more on Lévi at this site.
+For the moment, though, I simply present two old reviews of books written for Amazon years ago.
 One is Lévi’s biography, presented below.
 The other is of a later work by Eliphas Lévi himself, which you can find here.

 Briefly, I will just say this now.
 I am gravely troubled by the de-Christianised New Age movement overtaking the West.
-And paradoxical as it is may sound, I believe that the Catholic Eliphas Lévi could yet serve as a healing antidote to the de-Christianised spirituality of the New Age.
+And paradoxical as it may sound, I believe the older, mature and increasingly penitent Eliphas Lévi, Catholic and Christian, could yet serve as a healing antidote to the de-Christianised spirituality of the New Age.

 It is precious to me and performs a true service.
 It really is an admirable effort.